FlexFringe: Modeling Software Behavior by Learning Probabilistic Automata: Improvements in Speed and Performance

 \subsection{Merge constraints}

-In addition to ways to deal with low frequency counts and symbol sparsity, FlexFringe contains several parameters that influence which merges are considered.
-For PDFAs, one of the the most important parameters is \textsc{largestblue}.
+In addition to ways to deal with low-frequency counts and symbol sparsity, FlexFringe contains several parameters that influence which merges are considered.
+For PDFAs, one of the most important parameters is \textsc{largestblue}.
 When set to true, FlexFringe only considers merges with the most frequently occurring blue state.
-This greatly reduces run-time because instead of trying all possible red-blue merge pairs (quadratic), it only considers merges between all red states with a single blue state (linear).
-It typically also improves performance, as merging the most frequent states first simply makes sense when testing for consistency using statistical tests.
+This dramatically reduces run-time because instead of trying all possible red-blue merge pairs (quadratic), it only considers merges between all red states with a single blue state (linear).
+It typically also improves performance, as merging the most frequent states first makes sense when testing for consistency using statistical tests.
 The \textsc{finalprob} parameter is also important.
-When set to true, it causes FlexFringe to model final probabilities $F$ (learning distributions over $\Sigma^*$ instead of $\Sigma^n$). {When set to false, it sets $F(a) = 0$ for every $a \in \Sigma$.} This setting should only be used when the ending of sequences contains information, e.g., not when learning from sliding windows that start and end arbitrarily.
+When set to true, it ensures FlexFringe models final probabilities $F$, thus learning distributions over $\Sigma^*$ instead of over $\Sigma^n$.
+When set to false, it sets $F(q) = 0$ for every $q \in Q$.
+Final probabilities should only be used when the ending of sequences contains information, e.g., not when learning from sliding windows that start and end arbitrarily.

+Several other parameters can be useful when learning PDFAs.
+Firstly, \textsc{redfixed} makes sure that merges cannot add new transitions to red states; when they do, they are considered inconsistent.
+The key idea is that the red states are already learned/identified, so we should not modify their structure.
+We still allow modifications to their symbol and final probabilities due to increasing occurrence counts.

+The \textsc{blueblue} parameter allows merges between pairs of blue states in addition to red-blue merges.
+Although state merging in the red-blue framework is complete in the sense that it can return any possible automaton, sometimes it can force a merge with a low evidence score.
+Allowing blue-blue merge pairs can avoid such merges.